Propulsion-Power-TU-Delft/PP_Repository_Template/README.md

 In this section, give a short summary of your work.
 It can be a summary of your thesis work for example.
 If so, make sure you give links to relevant literature (such as your thesis).
 Here is a [link](https://www.markdownguide.org/cheat-sheet/) to some general tips on writing in markdown format.

-TODO: Add some information regarding collaborative code development using git here.
+For some basic tips and tricks for collaborative code development using git, check out [these instructions](GitInstructions.md).

 ## Related work and contributions